 This combination will make your sets on the main lift that much more effective—and safer as well.
 Then you'll go on to do assistance exercises that bolster the muscles you've trained on the main lift.
 You should notice your ability to go heavier on the assistance lifts steadily improving as the workout goes on.

-After eight weeks, test your one-rep maximum (the heaviest load you can lift for one rep) on the three big lifts so you can gauge your progress.
+After eight weeks, test your one-rep maximum on the three big lifts so you can gauge your progress.
 We're betting you'll have made significant strength gains there as well.